mm21/trilium-alchemy/doc/sdk/guide/working-with-notes/notes.md

 assert note.branches.parents[0].prefix == "My prefix"
 ```

-## Single-valued attributes
+## Single-valued labels

-Notes can be indexed to get/set a single-valued attribute, or rather the first attribute matching the provided name.

-If no attribute with that name exists, a new one is created.
-The attribute type ({obj}`Label` or {obj}`Relation`) is inferred by the type of the assigned value.
+Notes can be indexed to get/set a single-valued label, or specifically the first label matching the provided name.
+If no label with that name exists, a new one is created.

 For example, to set `#priority=10`: